Building AI agents sounds fun until you actually build one. Then a different set of problems shows up — ones nobody writes about.

 Memory and predictability

-One developer raised something that does not get discussed enough: adding vector-based memory to agents makes them harder to debug.
+Something I keep running into that does not get discussed enough: adding vector-based memory to agents makes them harder to debug.

-When something goes wrong with a stateless agent, you can look at the request, trace the reasoning, and understand why it made the decision it made.
+When something goes wrong with a stateless agent, I can look at the request, trace the reasoning, and understand why it made the decision it made.
 When the agent has memory — especially in a vector database — the “why” becomes opaque.
 Some retrieved context influenced the output, but which context, and why did it rank that way?

-The more conservative position: if you need agent memory, use structured wiki markdown.
+My more conservative position: if you need agent memory, use structured wiki markdown.
 One top-level document with a table of contents, linking to topic pages.
 Re-index daily.
 Keeps everything human-readable and auditable.

 Fewer agents, better prompts